Dan J. Harkey

 ⚠️ Limitations

-• Not 100% effective: Some rabbits may tolerate the smell.
+• Nentirely 100% effective: Some rabbits may be able to tolerate the smell.

-• Short-lived effect: The odor fades quickly, especially after rain, so you need frequent reapplication.
+• Short-lived effect: The odor fades quickly, especially after rainfall, so reapplication is required frequently.

 • Works best as part of a multi-layered approach (fencing + deterrent plants + repellents).